 Participant Observation: In this module you will learn about Participant Observation, the systematic description of events, behaviours, and artifacts in the social setting chosen for study.
-Participant observation has been used in a variety of disciplines, including community based research, as a tool for collecting data about people, processes, and cultures in qualitative research.
+Participant observation is used in a variety of disciplines, including community based research, as a first-line tool for collecting data about people, processes, and cultures.

 Respondent-Driven Sampling: In this module you will learn about Respondent-driven Sampling (RDS), a network-based technique for estimating characteristics of hard-to-reach populations, which are often the focus of community-based research projects in HIV/AIDS.